Tutorial

 iptables -A OUTPUT -p tcp --tcp-flags RST RST -j DROP

-These rules ensure that the kernel does not send unwanted packets, maintaining the integrity and predictability of the scenarios involving raw packets.
+These rules ensure that the kernel does not send unwanted packets, maintaining the integrity and predictability of the tests involving raw packets.